Giving thanks impacts everything from patient care to burnout to employee engagement

 How gratitude combats burnout

 Dr. Hass’ experiences are significant, given that burnout continues to be a serious problem in health care.
-More than 40 percent of U.S. physicians feel burned out, according to Medscape’s 2018 Physician Lifestyle Report.
+Nearly half of U.S. physicians feel burnt out, according to Medscape’s 2022 Physician Lifestyle Report.
 The survey defines burnout as feelings of physical, emotional, or mental exhaustion; frustration or cynicism about work; and doubts about the value of one’s work.
 Burnout impacts patients, too, since doctors who are burned out are less engaged with patients and more likely to make mistakes.

 Studies show that practicing mindfulness and gratitude—by journaling, for instance—reduces stress, depression, and burnout in doctors.